jstokesdubose/custcontroltraining/Src/Module 02/MD/FromBeginToEnd.md

 As we design our `iframe` web page, we understand that it's just like every other web page, but now BC is in charge.
 We have to use the tools BC provides to control what runs in our page and when.

 In terms of stages of running code, the following is a good road map:
-* The start of everything we want to control goes into `startup.js`.
+* The start of everything in our JavaScript that we want to control goes into `startup.js`.
-  * get the `id="controlAddIn"` element
+  * in `startup.js` we get the `id="controlAddIn"` `<div>` element and assign it to a JavaScript variable
-  * call the **trigger** inside our `usercontrol` in our BC page that will send in the HTML
+  * `startup.js` then calls to our BC trigger inside our `usercontrol` in our BC page that will send in the text of our HTML scaffolding into our  `iframe` and insert it in the `controlAddIn` `<div>` element
-  * Call the JavaScript function that we know will attach the JavaScript widget to our HTML scaffolding
+  * Then, from within our `userControl` trigger, we call the JavaScript function that we know will attach the JavaScript widget to our HTML scaffolding

 * We'll consume `DataTable.js` and `data.js` and `custStyle.css` files as links in the `StyleSheets` and `links` assignments inside our `iDataTable.controladdin.al` file
-* Our `usercontrol` trigger will call the JavaScript functions that now reside in out `iframe` page.

 ![orderofbattle](../../media/orderofbattlemarked.png)